Need help dealing with violent or distressing online content? Learn more

 Things you can say to parents and carers:

 • You can start talking from the time you first take photos of your baby!
 How we use phones and other devices around children from birth can impact them without you realising.
 As they grow, describe the technology around them and help them feel like they have a say about decisions that affect them.
-This can include what they think is acceptable behaviour or content – keep in mind they might accidentally see and become curious about thinks on your devices.
+This can include what they think is acceptable behaviour or content – keep in mind they might accidentally see and become curious about things on your devices.

 • By talking about what happens off and online you can help your child identify unsafe people, situations and behaviours.
 Having things in the open can also reduce the feelings of shame that may stop children asking for help if they are being abused.